-First, we examine the reasoning presented in textbooks $^{(2)}$.
-The reflection from the mirror is analyzed in two Lorentz reference frames.
-The fixed (lab) frame $S$ is at rest with respect to the plane-wave emitter.
-The moving frame $S'$ has velocity $v$.
-In this frame, the mirror is at rest.
-In both frames, we use a Cartesian coordinate system in which $x-y$ plane is tangent to the reflection surface.
-The $x$ direction coincides with the direction of $v$.
-For simplicity, we consider the case in which light is incident from the $z$ direction in the lab frame.
-Incident light is described by its four-dimensional wave vector, whose time like component is the angular frequency $\omega$ and whose space like components define the direction of propagation.
-In the lab frame, $(t,x,y,z)$, this vector has components $k_1 = (\omega, 0, 0, -\omega/c)$, where the negative sign indicates propagation towards the mirror (Fig. \ref{conventional}a).
-Our task is to determine the wave vector for the reflected beam.
+To examine this claim, we analyze the reasoning found in standard texts. \footnote{ Many sources claim that no aberration occurs when light reflects off a mirror moving parallel to its surface.
+For example, Sommerfeld \cite{S} states: "For a mirror moving tangentially to its surface, the law of reflection that holds for a stationary mirror is preserved."} Textbooks typically analyze reflection using two Lorentz reference frames.
+The fixed (lab) frame $S$ is at rest relative to the plane-wave emitter, while the moving frame $S'$ travels at velocity $v$, in which the mirror is at rest.
+Both frames use a Cartesian coordinate system with the $x-y$ plane tangent to the mirror’s surface.
+The $x$-axis aligns with the mirror's velocity $v$.
+For simplicity, we consider light incident from the $z$-direction in the lab frame.
+The incident wave is described by its four-dimensional wave vector, where the time-like component represents the angular frequency $\omega$, and the space-like components define the propagation direction.
+In the lab frame $(t,x,y,z)$, the wave vector has components

+with the negative sign indicating propagation toward the mirror (see Fig. \ref{conventional}a).
+Our goal is to determine the wave vector of the reflected beam.

-The argument that there is no aberration for light reflected from a transversely moving mirror runs something like this.
-It is easiest to consider the reflection in the moving frame (Fig. \ref{conventional}b).
-In this frame, the surface is at rest, so the usual laws of optical reflection apply.
-We will describe the effect of aberration of light by working only up to the first order $v/c$.
-An observer moving with the mirror surface sees the wave vector $k_1' = (\omega, -v\omega/c^2, 0, -\omega/c)$.
-The effect of reflection is to reverse the sign of the $z'$ component of the wave vector, $k'_2 = (\omega, -v\omega/c^2, 0, \omega/c)$.
-We now obtain the reflected wave vector in the lab frame by applying the inverse Lorentz transformation: $k_2 = (\omega, 0,0,\omega/c)$.This vector represents a light beam traveling away from the mirror, having the same frequency as the incoming beam.
-This shows that the beam is reflected according to the usual geometrical optics laws, and the beam suffers no aberration.
+The argument that light reflected from a tangentially moving mirror experiences no aberration proceeds as follows.
+It is most straightforward to analyze the reflection in the mirror's rest frame (Fig. \ref{conventional}b), where the surface is stationary and the standard laws of optical reflection apply.
+We consider aberration effects only up to the first order in $v/c$.
+In this frame, an observer at rest with respect to the mirror perceives the incoming wave vector as